What are the Top Books About Basketball of All-Time?

 You might be confused as to which book to settle on, given that there are hundreds of options that have been written by top basketball players and coaches.
 It is not easy to downplay the importance of one book over the other.

-In this article, we give you a list of our top picks that you might find fascinating whether you are looking for your next read or you are simply trying to find a good read for someone else.
+In this article, we give you a list of our top picks (after the Kobe Bryant Book of course since that will forever be our favorite) that you might find fascinating whether you are looking for your next read or you are simply trying to find a good read for someone else.